rohstar/phptests/README.md

-Problems and Solutions from numerous online PHP test questions
+Problems and Solutions from numerous online PHP tests